dvoaviarison/react-redux-vite-ts/README.md

 # React + Redux + TypeScript + Vite + TS
-This project provides with the simplest template for using React + Redux + Vite using typescript
+This project provides with the simplest template for using React + Redux + Vite using typescript.
+Demo (main branch) available here: [react-redux-vite-ts](https://react-redux-vite-ts.vercel.app)

 ## How to run the app?
 Make sure dependencies are installed: `npm install`